ilibilibom/docker-wordpress-nginx/README.md

 ### Installing

-Here are the steps need to get this Docker up and running:
+Here are the steps need to get this project up and running:

 Clone the repo to a local folder on your machine: